 The applied treatment focuses on specific targets (molecules) in the cancer cells.
 These targets play a role in how cancer cells grow and survive.

 The drug deactivates the cancer cells by using these targets so they do not spread.
 Targeted therapy can be given as pills or injected into a vein.
 You may have targeted therapy and surgery, chemotherapy, or radiation therapy.

 You can relieve the stress of the disease by joining a support group for colon cancer.
 Sharing with others who have experiences and problems in common can help you not feel alone.

 In many cases, colon cancer is treatable when detected early.

 Efficacy depends on many things, especially the cancer stage.
-When treated at an early stage, many people survive at least 5 years after diagnosis.
+Many people survive at least five years after diagnosis when treated at an early scene; many survive at least five years after diagnosis.
 This is called the 5-year survival rate.
-If colon cancer does not return (recur) within 5 years, it is considered cured.
+It is considered cured if colon cancer does not return (recur) within five years.

-Stage I, II and III cancers are considered possibly curable.
-In most cases, stage IV cancer is not considered curable, although there are exceptions.
+Stage I, II, and III cancers are considered possibly curable.
+ALTHOUGH THERE ARE EXCEPTIONS, stage IV cancer is not regarded as curable in most cases.